 In addition, Mr. Wit serves as the president and chairman of the board of 826 National, a nonprofit organization dedicated to supporting under-resourced students ages 6 to 18 in the development of their creative and expository writing skills.
-826 has a network of chapters in eight cities across the United States, which together serve over 30,000 students each year.
+826 has a network of writing and tutoring centers in eight cities across the United States, which together serve over 31,000 students each year.

 American International Group, Inc.

 Dr. Enrico Bondi, Extraordinary Commissioner of Parmalat Finanziaria, S.p.A

 Representing the plaintiff SemGroup Litigation Trust in litigation against PricewaterhouseCoopers, LLP related to PwC’s audit failures and breaches of fiduciary duty resulting in the multi-billion dollar collapse of SemGroup, a midstream oil company in Oklahoma.
 Defeated several summary judgment motions by PwC; the case is presently set for trial in August 2014 on some $1.1 billion in damages.